Jon Berti Player Props: Marlins vs. Mets

-After going 0-for-1 in his most recent game, Jon Berti and the Miami Marlins face the New York Mets (who will hand the ball to David Peterson) at 6:40 PM ET on Friday.
+After going 1-for-3 in his most recent game, Jon Berti and the Miami Marlins take on the New York Mets (who will start Kodai Senga) at 1:40 PM ET on Sunday.

-He had a hitless showing in his previous game (0-for-1) against the Mets.
+He had a one-hit showing in his most recent game (1-for-3) against the Mets.

 Jon Berti Game Info & Props vs. the Mets